BiodiverseLabs/Q-Score-Consensus-Visualizer/README.md

 Make sure MUSCLE runs correctly and produces a proper alignment.
 All sequences in the alignment should have the same length.
 No Consensus Columns:
 If all columns are gap-heavy, no columns are kept.
 In that case, the consensus row is empty and no consensus.fasta is created.
-License
-This script is provided under the MIT License.
-See LICENSE for details.